silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 [^a]: Google image search, "autistic person", run 19 August 2026 from Sydney, Australia.
 I have not counted the results and I am not giving you a proportion I cannot defend - image search is personalised, varies by country and account, and changes week to week, so your results will not be identical to mine.
 Run it yourself and judge what you get.
 The refinement buttons and suggested searches quoted here are the ones the search offered me on that day.
 I have not found any study that measures what an image search for autism returns; the claim about the buttons is an observation about the search, not a finding about the world.

 [^b]: Searched 19 August 2026 for work examining whether monotropic absorption or autistic flow excludes trauma-related or self-critical content, and whether relief from it forms part of the motivation to enter that state.
 I found the flow literature cited above, work on interests and wellbeing, and a good deal on rumination generally - but nothing joining those to the trauma question in autistic people.
 The claim in this section is mine, from my own life, and should be read at that weight.
-If somebody has studied it and I have missed it, I would be glad to be corrected.

 [^c]: The estrangement framing in this section I owe to Dr Sam Barcham, a UK chartered counselling psychologist specialising in family estrangement, relational trauma and late-diagnosed autism, in her video *The Hidden Link Between AUTISM and Family Estrangement* on the channel *A Dash of Therapy*; she describes herself in it as both autistic and an estranged adult child. <https://www.youtube.com/watch?v=7tlewoQSUxo> It is not a source in the sense I have used the word elsewhere here, and nothing in this section rests on it evidentially - the claims are carried by the published work cited alongside.
 But the observation that unrecognised autism can sit underneath a family rupture is hers, and I would not have thought to write this section without having watched it.

 [^d]: Searched 19 August 2026 for any published estimate of how often autism - recognised or otherwise - is present in families experiencing estrangement.
 I found clinical commentary and personal accounts, but no prevalence study, and the psychologist whose video prompted this section says the same thing about her own field.
 This appears to be a real gap rather than a failure of searching, and readers should treat any confident number they encounter on the subject with suspicion, including one from me.

 [^e]: Sinclair, J. (1993).
 Don't mourn for us. *Our Voice*, *1*(3).
 Autism Network International.

-The piece was written for the parents of autistic children and has been reprinted widely since; a copy is available at <https://www.autreat.com/dont_mourn.html.>.
+    The piece was written for the parents of autistic children and has been reprinted widely since; a copy is available at <https://www.autreat.com/dont_mourn.html>.
 I am citing it for what it said and when it said it, not for any factual claim - and if you read only one thing from this page, read his and not mine.

 [^f]: The song is "Take Me As I Am" by Christopher Cross.
 Titles are not protected by copyright, so borrowing one for a piece of writing costs nothing and asks no permission; the words of a song are protected, and I have not quoted them.
 Australian law provides fair dealing for a closed list of purposes rather than a general fair-use test, and this writing does not set out to review the song - it borrows its posture.
 So the plea below is mine, written to do the work those verses were doing rather than to stand in for them.